harrisonchiu/FMC-ND/README.md

 # X-Plane-Altitude Part 1

-**This is a documentation of the regression and its analysis so that future changes can easily be made to the altitude estimator and flight path computer in X-Plane.**
+**This is a documentation of the data collection, regression and its analysis so that future changes can easily be made to the altitude estimator and flight path computer in X-Plane.**

 Estimate the 787-9 plane's ROC with multiple regression from the 787-8 plane's altitude and weight